ksnyder2452/cast/README.md

 * UI Controller.
 Used to manually control all clients, but also to demonstrate/simulate CAST functionality
 * Send REST Service.
 Used to demonstrate pushing REST API calls to the Execution Service.
 This demonstrates how we can integrate with pipelines
    * Demo Postman Collection.
 Used to demonstrate connecting to the REST Service
 * Playwright Demo.
 Modification of the Playwright Tutorial to include hooks into the CAST framework.
-See https://playwright.dev/dotnet/docs/intro for the original source code
+See [Playwright .Net demo](https://playwright.dev/dotnet/docs/intro) for the original source code
-* JUNit Demo
-* Playwright (Java) Demo
+* Playwright Java Demo.
+Modification of the Playwright Tutorial to include hooks into the CAST framework.
+See [Playwright Java demo](https://playwright.dev/java/docs/api/) for the original source codeclass-playwright

 # Configure and run the CAST Server (on a hosted environment)